Meet the IGEM Council

 Juan Carlos Duque

-Juan Carlos Duque is a Managing Director at Galena Capital Partners, the only FINRA-registered investment bank based in Boise.
+Juan Carlos Duque works at Random Rock Consulting Group.
 He has over 25 years of experience in private investments, mergers & acquisitions transactions, and financings spanning a broad range of industries throughout the United States, UK, and Latin America.
 His professional experience includes work with The Pritzker Organization, the investment team advising business interests of the Pritzker family in Chicago; Darby Emerging Markets Fund, a private equity fund founded by Nicholas Brady; Atlantica Hotels International, the largest privately-held hotel management company in Latin America; the International Finance Corporation, a member of the World Bank Group; and Capital Workshop, an advisory practice with clients ranging from early-stage ventures to mature enterprises.

 Juan Carlos is a graduate of The Wharton School at the University of Pennsylvania and pursued a doctoral program in finance at The Fuqua School at Duke University.
 He is married with two children and has lived in Idaho since 2013.